Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 }

 ```
 The method iterates over all unspent transactions and accumulates their values.
-When the accumulated value is more or equals to the amount we want to transfer, it stops and returns output indices grouped by transaction IDs.
-We don't need to take more than we want to send.
+When the accumulated value is more or equals to the amount we want to transfer, it stops and returns the accumulated value and output indices grouped by transaction IDs.
+We don't want to take more than we're going to spend.

 Now we can modify the `Blockchain.MineBlock` method: